ralphpd-benjaminyb/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 In essence, this quote reminds programmers that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 Instead, focus first on writing clear, correct, and maintainable code.
 Only after identifying through profiling or other means where performance bottlenecks truly exist should you consider optimizing specific parts of your codebase.
 This ensures a better balance between code quality and efficiency.

+# 2024-01-03
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid over-engineering solutions; instead, focus on writing code that solves the problem at hand with clarity and efficiency.
+Remember, you're not just writing code for the computer to execute but also for fellow humans to understand and collaborate on."

+Additionally, it's crucial to embrace the principle of 'DRY' (Don't Repeat Yourself) to minimize redundancy, promote reusability, and enhance scalability in your projects.
+And always keep in mind that debugging and testing are integral parts of the coding process, so plan accordingly from the beginning.
+Lastly, continuous learning is vital as technology evolves rapidly; stay curious and adapt to new best practices and tools.